4 Ways of Making a Good Choice Every Day

 Whether it’s an impulsive shopping spree or diving headfirst into the wrong career, some choices can come with a significant cost.

-But the good news is that each day brings new opportunities.
+But the good news is that each day brings new opportunities for making better decisions.

 You’ve got every chance to turn things around and fill your life with joy and fulfilment by learning how to make good choices consistently.